mandelsoft/kipxe/README.md

 a mapping for these processing values before they are finally used by the resource content processing.

-There are several possible ways for this mapping
+There are several possible ways for those *mappings* usable both mapping scenarios described above:

 - A set of *Values* are specified for the mapping element (In the Kubernetes objects this is the field `values`).
   Those values are used as defaults for enriching the processing values.
   It is not a deep merge, only the first level is merged.
-There is only one
-  exception: The initial field `metadata`, is not replaced, if the values contain such a field, but again merged (again flat).
+This can be used to enrich the processing values by defaults.

 - A *Mapping* is given.
 In the API this is an implementation of the `Mapping` interface.
 It gets access to merging stubs containing the values, the initial